-However, Haus Salzgeber isn’t in Hinterdorf Street.
-It is located on the outskirts 10 to 15-minute walk from the village center, along Winkelmattenweg (Winkelmatten Street), together with other chalets, barns, and wooden houses.
+However, Haus Salzgeber isn’t located on Hinterdorf Street.
+It’s nestled on the outskirts, a 10 to 15-minute walk from the village center along Winkelmattenweg, amidst other chalets, barns, and wooden houses.

 Here’s what Haus Salzgeber looks like:

-You might want to do a quick look/stroll before you ride the cable car to Furi, Schwarzsee, or Klein Matterhorn.
-It’s only a 5-minute stroll to Haus Salzgeber from the valley station.
+Before you hop on the cable car to Furi, Schwarzsee, or Klein Matterhorn, you can consider taking a brief stroll here.
+It’s just a 5-minute walk to Haus Salzgeber from the valley station.

-The procession of the goats occurs every summer, lasting for 6 weeks.
-Be sure to catch a good spot in Bahnhofstrasse or Bahnhofplatz every 9:00 am and 5:00 pm.
-They are the parts of the village where the procession passes through.
+This procession takes place every summer for six weeks.
+Be sure to secure a good spot on Bahnhofstrasse or Bahnhofplatz at 9:00 am and 5:00 pm, as these are the parts of the village where the procession passes through.